 Neonatal Nurse Practitioner (NNP)

-NNPs care for stillborn and sick babies, such as diagnosing illnesses, prescribing medication, and drawing out treatment plans.
+NNPs care for stillborn and sick babies by diagnosing illnesses, prescribing medication, and drawing out treatment plans.

 They can also stand in for labor and delivery nurses in some contexts.

 Those who specialize in this area will learn about the illnesses that affect children and care for them.